By: Talking Nutrition Editors

 Several studies have shown that a healthy diet and adequate nutrient intake can help reduce the risk of malnutrition and promote healthy aging.
 One such study exploring the role of nutrition in the elderly has shown that certain diets are associated with superior nutritional status, quality of life and increased survival among older adults.
 Such foods include low-fat dairy products, fruits, whole grains, poultry, fish and vegetables, and lower intake of meat, fried foods, sweets, high-energy drinks and added fats.20 Another study investigating the role of nutrition in a cohort of elderly adults with age-related vulnerabilities, including frailty, found that an intervention with customized nutritional support could significantly reduce the risk of mortality and other adverse clinical outcomes.21

 Important findings from a recent review assessing the available literature on nutrition and healthy aging in Asia-Pacific regions found that optimal nutrition status needs to be met before reaching an elderly age and before the consequences of malnutrition-related diseases arise.22 As such, when diet alone is not enough to reach the required levels of nutrition, micronutrient supplements for adults, before reaching an elderly age, could help to reduce the outcome of malnutrition-related illness.

 DSM can support customers looking to create medical nutrition solutions for the elderly, with science-backed high-quality products that are insight-led.
-You can find out more about our tailored medical nutrition solutions, end-to-end partner offering and expert services here.
+Click here to learn more about our tailored medical nutrition solutions.

 *Odds Ratio (OR) was used to measure the relative occurrence of frailty.
 An OR<1 indicates that the intervention reduced occurrence of frailty compared to placebo (the smaller the OR the greater the effect).